LeonLenclos/kesk/README.md

 Kesk
 ====

-Kesk is a simple keyboard only drawing software.
+Kesk is a simple keyboard-only drawing software.

 Kesk is for **Ke**yboard **Sk**etch.